Reactor™ - The manual

 Inheritance

-When a tree element is defined on a layer it also gets inherited by all of its sub layers.
-Lets take a simple example of a variable
+When a tree element is defined on a layer, it is also inherited by all of its sublayers.
+Let’s take a simple example of a variable.

 The variable myvariable is defined on layer 2.
 This means that behaviors defined on the layer can read and modify this variable.
-The same goes for all behaviors of sub layers of layer 2, in this case layer2.1
+The same applies to all behaviors of sublayers of layer 2, such as layer 2.1.
+However, the two behaviors on the Root Layer - Treetest cannot access the variable myvariable.

 varinherit

-myvariable gets inherited by _layer 2.1_ from _layer 2_
+myvariable is inherited by _layer 2.1_ from _layer 2_

 Behaviors

-Behaviors are shown in the tree with their names.
-The color indicates if the behavior is selected and if it is visible (or covered)
+Behaviors are shown in the tree by their names.
+The color indicates whether the behavior is selected and visible (or covered).

-• green it is the currently visible and selected.
+• green: It is currently visible and selected.

-• grey it is the currently hidden (covered by a different behavior above).
+• grey: It is currently hidden (covered by a different behavior above or on a non-visible layer).

-• orange it is the currently visible and selected.
+• orange: It is currently hidden and selected.

 Variables

 Variables are shown in the tree with their key.
-Variables can have a key and a name, the name is a friendly name that will be shown, while the key is the actual reference to this variable that will be used in all Parameter References pointing to it.
-Changing the name will just make this variable show up different in several places, while changing it's key will actually break it's links to other points in the configuration.
+A variable can have a key and a name — the name is a friendly name displayed in the interface, while the key is the actual reference to this variable used in all Parameter References.
+Changing the name only changes how the variable appears in different places, but changing its key breaks the links to other parts of the configuration.

-Next to the variable you can also see it's current value.
-A variable can have more than 1 value at once, if that is the case the current values will be shown next to each other separated by commas
+Next to the variable, you can also see its current value.
+A variable can have more than one value at once (an array); if that is the case, the current values will be shown separated by commas.

 variable-in-tree

-Any component of panel has a fixed address at the beginning.
-These have the following format
+Each hardware component of a panel has a fixed address format:

 _p<panelID>.<componentID>

-• Component address to behavior name: This is done to make the components have proper names in hte configurator
+• Component address to behavior name: This assigns behavior names to hardware components in the configurator.

-• Behavior name to behavior name: Remap a behavior alias to a different one in the layers below.
-Often used when a config is remapped to a different set of buttons
+• Behavior name to behavior name: Remap a behavior name to a different one in the layers below, often used when a configuration is remapped to a different set of buttons.

-• Panel Wildcard (eg: _p1.*) to Panel Wildcard: Remap a panel ID used in the layers below to a different one.
-This is mostly used by the home screen to map your panels to their selected configurations.
+• Panel Wildcard (e.g., _p1.*): Remap a panel ID used in the layers below to a different one.
+This is mostly used by the Home Screen to map your panels to their selected configurations.

-Behavior to Behavior mapping and Panel Wildcard mapping are often used in combinations with the inclusion of different layer files.
-This use case id often used in combination with including layer files as described before (See Multiple Files make up the tree) to remap the ids used in the included config.
+Behavior to behavior mapping and Panel Wildcard mapping are often used in combination with the inclusion of different layer files.
+This is useful when remapping IDs in an included configuration.

 rootlayer keymap